uk-tre/website/docs/events/wg_workshops/2023-06-28-june-meeting/index.md

 #### Discussion

 Discussion focused on the importance of standardisation across TREs to enable interconnectivity, noting the proliferation of different federated standards and emphasising the need to simplify the landscape: how do we enforce adoption of a single standard and which one stands the best chance of widespread adoption?

+\*This write-up was authored by the fantastic Balint Stewart from DARE UK.
+For any questions about the above, please get in touch with Hari Sood hsood@turing.ac.uk